 Not much jewellery was recovered but what’s displayed is refined and aesthetically pleasing.
 It’s estimated that the Akrotiri citizens fled with their valuables before the volcano erupted (no human remains were discovered).
 The artistic finesse of the pottery and frescoes surpasses anything that the Romans created many hundreds of years after.

 One of the top attractions of the museum is the beautiful golden Ibex statue that was excavated in1999.
 The Ibex was carefully sealed inside a clay box that was enclosed in a wood chest.
 Ibexes aren’t found in Europe, so it showed that Akrotiri had trade links with other civilizations.
-The Ibex is in very good state… it’s incredible to see that it’s dated back to the 17th century.
+The Ibex is in a very good state… it’s incredible to see that it’s dated back to the 17th century.

 The museum becomes more interesting when you cease looking at the collections merely visually and try to decipher the trade, cultural and historic links that they signify.
 For example, there are a lot of exhibits from the Late Cycladic period i.e. 17th century BC and this is because the city flourished during this period.
 It’s interesting to see design trends like the many bird decked jugs; a close look will tell you that swallows were a favourite design trend all over Santorini during this period.

 Lovers of art and history will immediately like this museum.
 For others, a visit to the Akrotiri archaeological site first will help put things into perspective.
 The museum isn’t too big, so half an hour is the average time needed to go through the exhibits.
-If you are visiting Santorini in the summers then you will be tempted to linger inside the museum for a long time… after all its fully air-conditioned!!
+If you are visiting Santorini in the summers then you will be tempted to linger inside the museum for a long time… after all it’s fully air-conditioned!!

 The museum is basically contained inside one very large room and there are no stairs so it’s completely wheelchair accessible.
-There are some negative points though like the washrooms are usually out of toilet paper and some of the information boards are poorly translated, but these can be overlooked.
+There are some negative points though like the washrooms are usually out of toilet paper and some of the information boards are poorly translated, these can be overlooked.
 It’s hard to find a museum that offers so much priceless and original art in such a space!!

 The Museum of Prehistoric Thera is open every day except Tuesday.